1 Chapter 1 - Basics of Business Strategy

 ROABIT_t=\frac{EBIT_{t}}{Sales_{t}}*\frac{Sales_{t}}{TA_{t-1}}=OperatingProfitMargin*AssetTurnOver

-We can now redefine competitive advantage as superior performance due to either differentiation, cost efficiency or both.
-However, to better understand competitive advantage for a company, we have to analyze the internal key activities of a company in order to identify the sources of this competitive advantage.
-This is why we need to study value chain analysis.
+We can now redefine competitive advantage as superior performance driven by differentiation, cost efficiency, or both.
+To understand where that advantage comes from inside a company, we must analyze its key internal activities.
+That is why we turn to value chain analysis.

 1.9 Value chain analysis

-Value chain analysis is a method to study how each business activity of an organization contributes to generate or add business value.
-This framework classifies business activities as follows:
+Value chain analysis is a method for studying how each business activity of an organization contributes to creating value.
+The framework classifies activities into two groups:

-• Primary activities – those business activities that directly add value to the core products and/or services
+Primary activities — those that directly add value to the core products or services: inbound logistics, operations, outbound logistics, marketing and sales, and service.

 The following figure illustrates an organizational value chain with examples of information technology innovations that can support each activity.

-We can define the value chain as the sequence of all activities that an organization performs in order to design, produce, sell, distribute, deliver and support its products and services.
-In the figure we can see an example of strategies mainly focused on information technology implementations to improve efficiency or effectiveness of each activity of a business.
-Information technology can significantly improve business performance, so it is always important to consider IT when developing a business strategy.
-From this analysis it is possible to visualize the current status of IT in an organization and what should be the more important IT initiatives to enhance business effectiveness.
+We can define the value chain as the sequence of all activities an organization performs in order to design, produce, sell, distribute, deliver and support its products and services.
+The figure shows examples of strategies — here focused on information technology — that improve the efficiency or effectiveness of each activity.
+IT can significantly improve business performance, so it should always be considered when developing a strategy.
+This analysis makes it possible to see the current state of IT in an organization and which IT initiatives would matter most.

 1.10 Blue ocean: a different approach to business strategy

-Besides the well-known and diffused strategy school of thought proposed by Michael Porter, a more recent perspective of strategy proposed by INSEAD professors Chan Kim and Renée Mauborgne Kim and Mauborgne (2005) is emerging.
+Besides the well-known school of thought proposed by Michael Porter, a more recent perspective was proposed by INSEAD professors Chan Kim and Renée Mauborgne (Kim and Mauborgne 2005).

 1.11 Managers’ decision-making process

-It would be great to know a good recipe to formulate and implement effective business strategies.
-However, this cannot be explicitly described or taught.
-The only way a manager learns to formulate effective business strategies is by acting and learning from results.
+It would be wonderful to have a recipe for formulating and implementing effective business strategies.
+Unfortunately no such recipe exists, and this cannot be fully taught in the abstract.
+A manager learns to formulate effective strategies by acting and learning from the results.

-There is a very interesting psychological perspective of human behavior called the observer model proposed by Fernando Flores and refined by Rafael Echeverria (Echeverria2005?).
-The following figure illustrate this model:
+There is an interesting perspective on human behavior called the observer model, proposed by Fernando Flores and refined by Rafael Echeverría (Echeverria 1995).
+The following figure illustrates it:

-According to this model, our human actions are determined by the way we see and perceive the world, and results will depend directly on the way we perform our actions.
-From this model, a learning theory is proposed.
-When we perform certain actions and get some results, we can learn by changing our actions to see if the results improve.
-This is called the first-level of learning.
-However, there is a much more effective way of learning: changing our observer.
-In other words, changing the way we perceive the world.
-This is the second-level of learning, and the most powerful way to learn and change.
-We can change the way we observe or perceive the world when we have a shift in our paradigms.
-A paradigm is a strong belief that is shared by many people with whom we usually have contact with.
+According to this model, our actions are determined by the way we see and interpret the world (our “observer”), and our results depend directly on our actions.
+From this model a theory of learning follows.
+When we take certain actions and get certain results, we can try to improve by changing our actions and seeing whether the results improve.
+This is first-order learning.
+But there is a far more powerful route: changing the observer — changing the way we perceive the world in the first place.
+This is second-order learning.
+We change our observer when our paradigms shift; a paradigm being a strong belief shared by the people we habitually interact with.

-Our “observer” is formed over time and shapes our believes, while our “Action” habits are constructed by trial and error.
-Managers or executives who become experts in formulating and implementing business strategies usually have a great ability to change their “observers” according to the environment and internal organizational capabilities.
+Our “observer” is formed over time and shapes our beliefs, while our habits of action are built by trial and error.
+Managers who become genuinely expert at formulating and implementing strategy usually share one trait: a great ability to change their observer as the environment and the organization’s capabilities change.

 1.12 Appendix A. Practical guide for case analysis to write a strategic plan

-As I mentioned before, formulating and coming up with a business strategy is the most complex task of a business professional.
-Unfortunately, the best way to learn to be a good “strategist” is by practicing with real cases.
-However, it is very effective to first learn about the concepts of business strategy explained in this note, and also practicing with fake or your own business cases.
-In this guide, I suggest a simple but effective way of doing a simple case analysis and writing a clear and coherent strategic plan for any organization.
-It is important to note that this is not the best guide, and it is expected that the best guide will be the one you construct yourself with your own knowledge and experience.
+As mentioned above, formulating a business strategy is among the most complex tasks a business professional faces, and the best way to learn it is by practicing with real cases.
+It helps enormously, however, to first internalize the concepts in this chapter and then practice on invented cases or on a business you know well.
+This guide suggests a simple but effective structure for a case analysis and a clear, coherent strategic plan for any organization.
+It is not the definitive guide — the best guide will be the one you build yourself out of your own knowledge and experience.

 | Section | Brief description | What you have to WRITE |